-Goodwill represents the excess of the cost of an acquisition over the fair value of the Group's share of the net identifiable assets of the acquired jointly-controlled entity at the date of acquisition.
-Goodwill is allocated to cashgenerating units for the purpose of impairment testing.
+Goodwill represents the excess of the cost of the acquisition of Weather Commerce over the fair value of the Group's share of the net identifiable assets of the acquired subsidiary at the date of acquisition.
+Goodwill is allocated to cash-generating units for the purpose of impairment testing.
 The allocation is made to those cash-generating units ('CGU') or groups of cash-generating units that are expected to benefit from the business combination in which the goodwill arose, identified according to operating segment.